Reunions Central

 When you arrive on campus, please come to Reunions Central in Prexy and pick up your registration materials, event tickets, and dorm keys.

 A wristband is required for all guests on campus for the weekend.
-It indicates to staff, students, and Campus Safety that you have registered and are attending Reunions.
+It indicates to staff, students, and Community Safety that you have registered and are attending Reunions.

 Sports Center Open